Imagine you’re trying to watch your favorite show on Netflix.

 Most web browsers support HLS, including desktop Chrome, Firefox, Safari, and Edge.

-It’s also compatible with all major mobile devices, including Android and iOS.
+It’s also compatible with most mobile devices, including Android and iOS.
 This widespread support makes HLS the go-to streaming protocol for most scenarios.
 So, if you’re looking to reach the largest possible audience, HLS is the streaming protocol you should opt for.

 2. HLS offers the best video quality and reliability